Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 # Step 7: Update API Documentation

 ## Update github.io docs

+- Remove all documentation related to the deprecated package on github.io.
+- **Note**: Be careful with deletion in this account.

 Follow this guide to Manually release Github.IO docs
 - https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/1087/Manually-Releasing-Github.IO-Docs